Barton Dam: History

 By 1915, the dam was fully completed, and the reservoir was filled to capacity.
 By 1925, the hydroelectric power station was running at full capacity.
 Many workers for the Detroit Edison Company built their homes along the banks of the Huron River in what was former farmland just north of the city of Ann Arbor.
 A company-owned community grew along the riverfront near the Barton Dam.
 Riverfront property along the Barton Pond became very valuable estate, and many wealthy executives of the company built elaborate homes there.
 When the property became too expensive to maintain and had no economic use, the company began selling parcels of land by the 1940s.
-The community would later become the village of Barton Hills after the land was sold by the company, and some of these early home still exist within the affluent village, which remains one of the wealthiest communities in the state.
+The community would later become the village of Barton Hills after the land was sold by the company, and some of these early homes still exist within the affluent village, which remains one of the wealthiest communities in the state.
 In 1959, the Detroit Edison Company also sold large plots of riverfront land back to the city of Ann Arbor, greatly increasing the city limits into a more rural area.
 In 1963, the Barton Dam and its powerhouse were sold to the city.

 In 2011, a survey by the city found that the dam was in need of urgent concrete repairs at a cost of $1.15 million.
 In 2013, a new earthen berm (called a "drainage blanket") was needed at the base of the dam to facilitate drainage.
 This project cost almost $124,000.
 In 2019, the city of Ann Arbor approved a $543,000 contract to repair and upgrade the aging turbine and power station, which requires such maintenance at least every 10 years but had not been completed since 2005.
 An additional $190,000 was also needed for other repairs to the facility.
 Despite the costs, the facility returned to profitability within three years.